 Area(s) of ExpertiseHistory of Architecture and Design, Histories of Emotion, Destruction of the built environment, 19th-century Visual Culture, Design and childhood

-I am a historian of design in the modern era, specializing in architecture, urbanism, and interior design during the 'long nineteenth century' (1780s-1910s), and the continuing legacies of this period.
-I teach in the Faculty of Liberal Arts and Sciences, and am currently the Graduate Program Director for the MA program in Contemporary Art, Design and New Media Art Histories at OCAD U. My ongoing research centers on the social and intellectual contexts of design and the politics of architectural destruction; I'm also interested in the classical inheritance of Western culture, graphic design and typography, designs for childhood, and the traditions of critical theory.
-At present, I am completing a book project on destruction and urban renewal in the aftermath of the Paris Commune, 1870-1900.
+I am a historian specializing in architecture, urbanism, and interior design during the 'long nineteenth century' (1789-1914), and the continuing legacies of this period.
+I teach in the Faculty of Liberal Arts and Sciences and am currently the Graduate Program Director for the MA program in Contemporary Art, Design and New Media Art Histories at OCAD U. My ongoing research centers on the social and intellectual contexts of design and the politics of architectural destruction; I'm also interested in the classical legacies of Western culture, graphic design and typography, designs for childhood, and the traditions of critical theory.
+At present, I am completing a book project on destruction and urban renewal in the aftermath of the Paris Commune.

 1997: BA, Art History (University of Calgary)